Develop a wide range of French language skills. Learn to converse and write in one of Canada’s official languages.

 Who Should Take This Certificate?

-If you want to become proficient in oral and written French, this certificate is the learning path for you.
+If you want to become proficient in spoken and written French, this certificate is the learning path for you.

 Our program will give you ample opportunities to increase your professional qualifications, prepare for travel, and become a more informed citizen of Canada.
 Courses progress from beginner- to advanced-level and specialized courses.